 JICA analyzed cases in which the positive effects from the gender perspective were confirmed.
-The cases included As well as the issues of extracting knowledge lessons, those helped boost the livelihood of beneficiaries (women) this study also found ex-post evaluation issues in the rural by constructing water supply systems and empower women water supply sector when analyzing the evaluation results through community organization activities.
-Knowledge cross-sectorally.
-Although the procurement of spare parts lessons were also extracted regarding how gender is recognized as a key factor behind the sustainability of perspectives could be strategically incorporated into the project effects, many ex-post evaluation reports lack details project plan.
-Meanwhile, "boosting the water supply rate" of specific efforts on spare parts issues, which hinders the and "ensuring a safe water supply" were cited as project comprehensive classification of issues.
-Moreover, many goals for many rural water supply projects, and in many cases also lack the quantitative evidence that would explain cases, reduction of the women's labor for drawing water, the causal relationship between water supply projects and promotion of women's social and economic activities, mitigation of female labor in drawing water, promotion of and empowerment of women were identified as either women's socioeconomic activities, women's empowerment, qualitative effect of "effectiveness" or "impact" which no etc. In addition to utilizing knowledge lessons to project indicators were set for.
-Many projects subject to the review formulation, JICA will also utilize issues related to ex-post did not have information by gender in the description evaluations, which confirmed via cross-sectoral analysis, for of the activities and project effects of the community future ex-post evaluations. organizations.
-Accordingly, lessons learned included the JICA will keep striving to extract knowledge lessons necessity of setting out relevant qualitative and quantitative from various sectors as well as conducting field surveys. indicators and fully incorporate gender perspectives into aligning with the latest donor trends and considering other soft components and other activities during the project arrangements, so that lessons can be extracted with greater planning process when the promotion of women's social practicality.
+The cases included those helped boost the livelihood of beneficiaries (women) by constructing water supply systems and empower women through community organization activities.
+Knowledge lessons were also extracted regarding how gender perspectives could be strategically incorporated into the project plan.
+Meanwhile, "boosting the water supply rate" and "ensuring a safe water supply" were cited as project goals for many rural water supply projects, and in many cases, reduction of the women's labor for drawing water, promotion of women's social and economic activities, and empowerment of women were identified as either qualitative effect of "effectiveness" or "impact" which no indicators were set for.
+Many projects subject to the review did not have information by gender in the description of the activities and project effects of the community organizations.
+Accordingly, lessons learned included the necessity of setting out relevant qualitative and quantitative indicators and fully incorporate gender perspectives into soft components and other activities during the project planning process when the promotion of women's social participation through JICA project interventions is expected to be an effect of the project.